Fall (2022 film): Plot

-The pair notice a man and his dog but can't get his attention.
+The pair notice a man and his dog, but cannot get his attention.
 The man joins another man camping in an RV nearby.
-They wait till night and use a flare gun found in an emergency box on the platform to alert the men.
-The men see the flare, but they steal Hunter's car and drive off.
-The pair realise Hunter's phone dropped in the shoe must have been smashed as still no help has come.
+They wait until night, and use a flare gun found in an emergency box on the platform to alert the men.
+The men see the flare, but they steal Shiloh's car and drive off.
+The pair realize Shiloh's phone, dropped in the shoe, must have been smashed, as still no help has come.

-Becky notices a tattoo on Hunter's ankle: "1-4-3", a code Dan used to say "I love you" to Becky.
-Hunter tearfully admits to a four-month affair that ended before Becky and Dan's wedding.
-The next day, Hunter climbs down using the rope to retrieve the backpack with water but nearly falls.
-Hunter injures her hands but successfully ties the rope to the bag, and Becky uses all her strength to pull both Hunter and the backpack up.
-Becky has a nightmare of a vulture eating Hunter’s dead body.
-Becky uses power from the tower's aviation obstruction lighting warning light to charge the drone, whilst being attacked by a vulture, and sends the drone to a nearby motel with a written message for help, but the drone is struck by a truck and destroyed.
+Becky notices a tattoo on Shiloh's ankle: "1-4-3," a code Dan used to say "I love you" to Becky.
+Shiloh tearfully admits to a four-month affair that ended before Becky and Dan's wedding.
+The next day, Shiloh climbs down, using the rope to retrieve the backpack with water, but nearly falls.
+She injures her hands, but successfully ties the rope to the bag, and Becky uses all of her strength to pull her up, along with the backpack.

+Becky has a nightmare of a vulture eating Shiloh's dead body.
+She uses power from the tower's aviation obstruction lighting warning light to charge the drone, whilst being attacked by a vulture, and sends the drone to a nearby motel with a written message for help, but the drone is struck by a truck and destroyed.

-Becky is delirious from dehydration, but in a brief lucid moment, she realises Hunter fell onto one of the communication dishes when retrieving the backpack and died; Becky has been hallucinating her presence since then.
+Becky is delirious from dehydration, but in a brief lucid moment, she realizes Shiloh actually fell onto one of the communication dishes when retrieving the backpack, and died; Becky has been hallucinating her presence since then.

-The next day, Becky is awakened by a vulture gnawing at her wounded leg; she kills the vulture and eats from it.
-Her strength partially restored, she abseils down to the dish where Hunter's body lies.
-Becky types a text message to her father on a second phone, then puts it in Hunter's shoe and shoves them into Hunter's body and pushes the body off the tower.
-Hunter's body cushions the impact and the message transmits.
-Becky's father alerts emergency services, who then rush to the tower.
-She is rescued and reunited with her father.
+The next day, Becky is awakened by a vulture gnawing at her wounded leg; she kills the vulture and eats it.
+Her strength partially restored, she abseils down to the dish where Shiloh's body lies.
+Becky types a text message to her father on her phone, then puts it in Shiloh's shoe and shoves it into Shiloh's body before pushing the body off the tower.
+Shiloh's body cushions the impact and the message transmits.
+James alerts emergency services, who then rush to the tower.
+Becky and James reunite and reconcile.